pinetree1/crispr-dav/Install-and-Run.md

 ### I. Running via docker container

 The docker repository for CRISPR-DAV is called [**pinetree1/crispr-dav**](https://hub.docker.com/r/pinetree1/crispr-dav/).
-It's based on the official fedora image at Docker Hub, and has included the pipeline and prerequisite tools.
+It's based on the official Fedora image at Docker Hub, and has included the pipeline and prerequisite tools.
 No physical installation of them is required but you need to be able to run docker on your system.

 The pipeline includes two example projects.
 Here are steps to test run example1.
 Running example2 is quite similar.
-You may replace /Users/xyz/temp with your own absolute path.
+You may replace /Users/xyz/temp with your own absolute path in the following commands.

 (1) Start the container interactively and mount a path of host to the container:

         docker run -it -v /Users/xyz/temp:/Users/xyz/temp pinetree1/crispr-dav bash

-The docker image is about 1GB, and takes a few minutes to start up.
+The docker image is about 1GB, and takes a few minutes to start up for the first time.
 This command mounts /Users/xyz/temp in the host to /Users/xyz/temp in the container.
 Inside the container, the pipeline's path is /opt/crispr-dav.

 (2) After starting up, at the container prompt, go to example1 directory: